beeker1121/goque/README.md

 ## Benchmarks

-Benchmarks were run on a Google Compute Engine n1-standard-1 machine (1 vCPU 3.75 GB of RAM):
+Benchmarks were ran on a Google Compute Engine n1-standard-1 machine (1 vCPU 3.75 GB of RAM):

+Go 1.6:

 ```
 $ go test -bench=.